Better information systems — VPEC-T

-This article is about a new approach to business analysis for information systems which is already proving itself in the field.
-The approach covers the vital time before the technologists start working on how to change, acquire or build the system, and it shows why that time is so vital.
-Here you'll find a description of the heart of a new framework for thinking called VPEC-T, backed up with a mind map of a remarkable new book about it.
+This article is about an important approach to business analysis for information systems which has proved itself in the field.
+The approach covers the vital time before the technologists start working on how to change, acquire or build the system, and it shows why what is done then can determine the success of a system.
+Here you'll find a description of the heart of a framework for thinking called VPEC-T, backed up with a mind map of a remarkable book about it.

 The businesses imposed policies on how the information was processed; so did outside regulators in many cases.
 This affected the design of information systems but often these constraints were not mentioned until late in the implementation of a system.
 The resulting late stage changes almost invariably decreased the quality of the design and stability of the system.